MbinOrg/mbin/docs/02-admin/01-installation/01-bare_metal.md

 ## RabbitMQ

-RabbitMQ is a feature rich, multi-protocol messaging and streaming broker.
-Used by Mbin to process outgoing and incoming messages.
+RabbitMQ is a feature rich, multi-protocol messaging and streaming broker, used by Mbin to process outgoing and incoming messages.

 Read also [What is RabbitMQ](../FAQ.md#what-is-rabbitmq) and [Symfony Messenger Queues](../04-running-mbin/04-messenger.md) for more information.